-International Mosaic Down Syndrome Association is excited to announce the launch of a new research project focused on stress and depression in people with mosaic Down syndrome.
+International Mosaic Down Syndrome Association is excited to announce the first set of results from the research project focused on stress and depression in people with mosaic Down syndrome.
 The project is the work of Ruth Brown, PhD, a Research Associate at Virginia Commonwealth University.
-The results of this study will help families and individuals obtain correct diagnosis and appropriate treatment which would otherwise go undetected.
+The ongoing results of this study will help families and individuals obtain correct diagnosis and appropriate treatment which would otherwise go undetected.

 Dr. Ruth Brown